For emergency services, call our 24/7 Emergency Response Hotline (208) 907-3830

 When your property is showing signs of visible mold, or you’re concerned about indoor air quality, you’ll want to address this issue promptly and responsibly.
 When you contact Cleanup & Total Restoration to remediate your issue, you’re choosing a certified mold remediation specialist who has expertise in eliminating and preventing mold development.

-CTR Mold Remediation & Removal Services
+CTR Mold Removal Services In Idaho

 When you notice or come into contact with a toxic fungus such as mold, you may not know what to do.
 Though the list of what you should do is long, be sure to call Cleanup & Total Restoration first.
 We’re a company you can trust for mold remediation and various water emergencies.